jribble/grunt-jasmine-node-coverage/README.md

 Default: `false`

-Exit on failure by skipping any asyncronous tasks pending.
+Exit on failure by skipping any asynchronous tasks pending.

 #### options.captureExceptions